LSP20xx/crypto-keys-generator/README.md

 ## Usage

-To generate a new set of private keys:
+To generate a new set of private keys and addresses:

 ```bash
 npm start
 ```

-This will generate a 12-word mnemonic and derive the private keys for each supported cryptocurrency.
+This will generate a 12-word mnemonic and derive the private keys and addresses for each supported cryptocurrency.

 ## Running Tests